bomonike/bomonike.github.io/ai-benchmarks.md

 * <a href="#HarmBench">HarmBench</a> of prompts to jail-break out of content moderation controls by LLMs
 * Mind2Web and AITW benchmark of GUI screen object recognition to evaluate OMNIPARSER vs GPT-4V

-Science:
-* <a href="#MT-bench">MT-bench</a> as a judge of 160 questions in 8 categories of knowledge
-* <a href="#GPQA">Science (GPQA Diamond)</a>

 Reasoning:
 * ARC (AI2 Reasoning Challenge) from the Allen Institute for AI
 * ARC is "Abstraction and Reasoning Corpus".
 The best models solves 30% of the tasks.

-* AGIEval 5m58s
+Science:
+* <a href="#MT-bench">MT-bench</a> as a judge of 160 questions in 8 categories of knowledge
+* <a href="#GPQA">Science (GPQA Diamond)</a>

-Four Math benchmarks:
+Math benchmarks:
+* <a href="#AGIEval">AGIEval</a> 5m58s - <a target="_blank" href="https://openreview.net/forum?id=fGfCsqVZ_hfq">ARVIX</a>: Available in English (AGIEval-en) and Chinese Gaokao (AGIEval-zh), a bilingual benchmark designed to use 20 official, public, and high-standard admission and qualification exams taken by humans around tasks relevant to human cognition and problem-solving.  law school admission (LSAT) tests, math competitions.
 * <a href="#MMMU">MMMU</a> (Massive Multitask Math Understanding) Visual Reasoning
 * <a href="#GSM8K">GSM8K</a> (Grade School Math 8K) word problems which take 2-8 steps to solve, from OpenAI
 * <a href="#Math500">Math 500</a> Math Problem Solving